Talend/component-runtime/talend-component-kit-intellij-plugin/README.md

 ## Published elements
-Everything in the `Plugin description` will be published in the JetBrains plugin repository.
+Everything in the `Plugin description` will be published in the JetBrains plugin repository inside description block.

 <!-- Plugin description -->
 This plugin allows to create new Talend components based on the Talend Component Kit framework.
 It also enables i18n completion for the components.
 <!-- Plugin description end -->